sle3man/sle3man.github.io/_posts/2022-11-12-TN-Obtained.md

 I didn't need many things to bring with me, but I still brought a couple essentials like a couple days' worth of clothing, my work and personal laptops, personal essentials.
 I was still assuming the worst case scenario where I might get stranded up in Canada and need to stay up there for a bit.
 Of course, I could also re-enter the US for tourism but I'd have to explain to my company that I was denied entry, and it was expected that I return to work in Canada at the end of my time off.

 In terms of documentation I brought with me:
-- My bachlor's degree with transcript
+- My bachelor's degree with transcript
 - My graduate certificate (this was not required but I brought it anyway)
 - Offer letter
 - Support letter